 The aim of image alignment is to establish a mapping from each SectionImage to the 3-D reference space.
 The module reconstructs a 3-D Specimen volume from its constituent SectionImages and registers the volume to the 3-D reference model by maximizing image correlation.

 Once registration is achieved, information from the 3-D reference model can be transferred to the reconstructed Specimen and vice versa.
 The resulting transform information is stored in the database.
 Each SectionImage has an Alignment2d object that represents the 2-D affine transform between an image pixel position and a location in the Specimen volume.
 Each SectionDataSet has an Alignment3d object that represents the 3-D affine transform between a location in the Specimen volume and a point in the 3-D reference model.
 Spatial correspondence between any two SectionDataSets from different Specimens can be established by composing these transforms.

 For convenience, a set of "Image Sync" API methods is available to find corresponding position between SectionDataSets, the 3-D reference model and structures.
 Note that all locations on SectionImages are reported in pixel coordinates and all locations in 3-D ReferenceSpaces are reported in microns.
 These methods are used by the Web application to provide the image synchronization feature in the multiple image viewer (see Figure).
-Its usage is also demonstrated in the "Image Sync" example application.

 Figure: Point-based image synchronization on the Web application.
 Multiple SectionDataSets in the Zoom-and-Pan (Zap) viewer can be synchronized to the same approximate location in both sagittal and coronal planes.
 Screenshots taken before and after synchronization show genes Dpp6 and Myo16 and the relevant coronal and sagittal plates of the reference atlas.
 Gene Myo16 shows enriched expression in the medial habenula (MH).